 5. Strange Odors

 Food waste that sits too long in your disposal starts to smell bad pretty fast.
 Fix this problem ASAP before the smell worsens.
-Try one of these home remedies to clear the food waste and get rid of the smell:
+Try one of these home remedies to clear the food waste in your garbage disposal to get rid of the smell:

 - – Throw a few citrus peels down the disposal